milesp20/intel_nuc_led/README.md

 # Intel NUC7i[x]BN and NUC6CAY LED Control

-his is a simple kernel module to control the power and ring LEDs on Intel NUC7i[x]BN and NUC6CAY kits.
+This is a simple kernel module to control the power and ring LEDs on Intel NUC7i[x]BN and NUC6CAY kits.

 This module is intended as a demonstration/proof-of-concept and may not be maintained further.
 Perhaps it can act as a jumping off point for a more polished and complete implementation.
 For testing and basic manipulation of the power LED and ring LED, it ought to work fine, but use with caution none the less.
+This has only been tested on 4.4.x kernels.

 Requirements: